denten-papers/harcourt-exposed/intro.md

 terrorism.
 The perceived difficulty of blowing up an Afghani family on the "deposition matrix," the US kill list, is used to justify the ease of domestic surveillance.
 The expository reach reveals all, from here to there.
-Failing to cease the continual projection of violence abroad, we will be unable to stop the erosion of civic society at home.
+Failing to cease the continual projection of violence abroad, we will be forever unable to stop the erosion of civic society at home.

 Second, the economy.
 The dissolution of the Soviet Union heralded the decline of an ideology: namely statist socialism and central planning.
 We have yet to